 The Ultimate Georgia Itinerary

-Now that we’ve covered all the logistical details needed to plan your trip to Georgia, it’s time to dive right into mapping out your ideal Georgia itinerary!
+Now it’s time to dive right into mapping out your ideal Georgia itinerary!
 Whether you want to spend 1, 2, 3 weeks or more in Georgia, we have you covered for the best and most efficient route possible through this gorgeous country.

 Georgia Itinerary: 1 Week